How to Fix a Muddy Yard? 5 Simple Solutions.

 • Raised garden beds are also a good option if you want to add some visual interest to your yard.
 You can use them to create different levels or contours in the landscape.

-You May Also Like: How to Keep Weeds Out of Landscape Rocks: A Comprehensive Guide
+You May Also Like: How to Transplant St. Augustine Grass: A Comprehensive Guide

 Planting Perennials And Shrubs That Are Suitable For Wet Soils